Heating Your Home in Australia: Gas and Electric Heaters, Reverse-Cycle Systems, and Hydronic Heating

 Average heating costs in Australia

 Due to the varied nature of home heating systems, as well as other factors such as the size of the room or house being heated, how well insulated the house or room is, the cost of gas or electricity in your distribution network, and the climate you live, the cost of heating is a very subjective number.
-In general, electric in-slab or underfloor heating, and portable electric heaters, will run the highest energy bill, while hydronic heating and reverse-cycle air conditioners will be the least expensive to run.
+In general, electric in-slab or underfloor heating, and portable electric heaters, even reverse-cycle portable units, will run the highest energy bill, while hydronic heating and reverse-cycle air conditioners will be the least expensive to run.

 No matter the type of heating you have, it’s important to utilize energy-saving tips and tricks to help reduce your energy consumption when it comes to heating your home.